 - Who is affected?
 Businesses and data protection officers

-- How the GDPR effects on website operators
+- GDPR: how the GDPR affects companies and website operators

-- GDPR checklist for businesses and website operators
+- GDPR checklist: the most important measures for companies and website operators

 - Reactions to the GDPR: Praise and criticism